natcap/invest.users-guide/source/stormwater.rst

 where :math:`P_i` is annual precipitation (:math:`mm/yr`) and :math:`pixel.area` is the pixel area in :math:`m^2`.

-Optionally, if infiltration ratios have been defined by the user, the model assign these values to each pixel :math:`i` (based on the LULC and soil hydrological group rasters), and computes :math:`VI`, the infiltrated volume (:math:`m^3/yr`) for each pixel :math:`i`:
+Optionally, if infiltration ratios have been defined by the user, the model assign these values to each pixel :math:`i` based on the LULC and soil hydrological group rasters, and computes :math:`VI`, the infiltrated volume (:math:`m^3/yr`) for each pixel :math:`i`:

 .. math:: VI_i=0.001\cdot P_i\cdot IR_i\cdot pixel.area

-where :math:`IR_i` is the annual infiltration ratio (Table 1).
+where :math:`IR_i` is the annual infiltration ratio.

 Optional: Adjust Retention Coefficient for (assumed) Directly-Connected Impervious
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^